Keith-Cancel/VST-2/info/reversing.md

 ## The Final Struct layout

 Thus we have the finally enough information to make a preliminary struct layout.
 This probably is the layout unless shorts or bytes are used in which case there may be more padding.
-However, so far I have only seen dword and qword load and stores.
+However, so far I have only seen dword and qword loads and stores.
 The only exception so far is `val32_one` when LMMS is sprintf-ing it.
 Next I need to identify what each field does, and arguments and expected behavior of all function pointers we have discovered thus far.

 ```C
 #include <stdint.h>